dogmaisea/factorio-balancers/README.md

 ## The Concept

-Not long after I first started playing Factorio I came across Raynquist's Fall 2020 book, however with a new installation of the game, I lost that book and downloaded the Fall 2022 book instead, which was missing balancers I use regularly.
+Not long after I first started playing Factorio I came across Raynquist's Fall 2020 book, however with a new installation of the game, I lost that book and downloaded the Fall 2022 book instead, which was missing balancers I used regularly.

 Over time, I created my own balancers that were kept in a separate book, so now I had a total of three balancer books and things were just getting messy and frustrating.

-The idea behind this balancer book is to create one blueprint book that has the best of all balancer books, the formatting is based upon Raynquist's Fall 2022 book, however I have made, what I consider, to be quality of life improvements to the book.
+The idea behind this balancer book is to create one blueprint book that has the best of all balancer books; the formatting is based upon Raynquist's Fall 2022 book, additionally I have made, what I consider, to be quality of life improvements to the book.

 This includes removing the word "balancer" from all balancers, as we know they are balancers, as well as having the four most commonly used balancers for the early game on the front page of the book.

-I have gone one by one every balancer, and checked the minimum belt requirement, any balancers that could be updated to a lower belt requirement with very minor changes, I have gone ahead and done that, as noted in the changelog below.
+I have gone one by one every balancer, and checked the minimum belt requirement; any balancers that could be updated to a lower belt requirement with very minor changes, I have gone ahead and done that, as noted in the changelog below.

 I have also included a few of my own balancer designs, such as the 8_8_inline_lane_tu_blue, which I am really proud of.